briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

 corporation pursuant to division (H) of Ohio R.C.
 4511.191.

-5. _(e)_ In addition to or independent of all other penalties provided by law or ordinance, the trial judge of any court of record or the mayor of a mayor’s court shall impose on an offender who is convicted of or pleads guilty to a violation of this section a class seven suspension of the offender’s driver’s or commercial driver’s license or permit or nonresident operating privilege from the range specified in division (A)(7) of Ohio R.C.
+5. _(e)_ In addition to or independent of all other penalties provided by law or ordinance, the trial judge of any court of record or the mayor of a mayor's court shall impose on an offender who is convicted of or pleads guilty to a violation of this section a class seven suspension of the offender's driver's or commercial driver's license or permit or nonresident operating privilege from the range specified in division (A)(7) of Ohio R.C.
 4510.02.

     When permitted as specified in Ohio R.C.
 4510.021, if the court grants